Purple Reign: What Is Ube, the Electric-Violet Yam Taking Social Media by Storm?

 Kariton Sorbetes, Sydney ·Photo: Declan Blackall

 Ube desserts are blowing up online for their striking colour – but the starchy root vegetable they’re made with has been a staple of Filipino and other Southeast Asian cuisines for centuries.
-Here’s where try it.
+Here’s where to try it.

 When harvested, ube (“oo-beh”) looks like a lot of veg that grows underground – bulbous, dusty, unremarkable.
 But you only need to snap off a piece to reveal the magic inside.
 The flesh of this root vegetable is such an electric violet, it seems like it shouldn’t exist in nature.